jpillora/chisel/README.md

 **Flexibility**

-Chisel supports connections through TCP, SOCKS5, and HTTP.
+In addition to "raw" TCP forwarding, Chisel supports tunneling over SOCKS5 and HTTP CONNECT.
 A single TCP connection can support multiple tunnel endpoints.

 Reverse port forwarding is also supported, allowing the user to bounce down incoming traffic from a server on the public internet to clients behind a firewall.